6001 Research Data & Materials Policy

 Co-Investigator

-This title designates key personnel for a project, but without the oversight responsibility of a PI.
+This title designates key personnel for a project, but without the oversight responsibility of a Principal Investigator.

 Co-Principal Investigator

-This designation refers to individuals who share the responsibility for the project with the PI.
+This designation refers to individuals who share the responsibility for the Research with the Principal Investigator.

 Principal Investigator

-The principal investigator (PI) is the individual (or in the case of co-principal investigators, the individuals) directly responsible for the overall design and conduct of a research project and is accountable to the University, and to external sponsors if any, for the proper programmatic, scientific, or technical conduct of the project, and its financial and day-to-day management.
-For sponsored projects, this role is formally defined by University Policy to be the individual designated by the University and approved by the sponsor to direct a project funded by the external sponsor.
-For research conducted by students, trainees, or postdoctoral fellows, this role is generally vested in the faculty advisor.
+The Principal Investigator (“PI”) is the individual (or in the case of Co-Principal Investigators, the individuals) directly responsible for the overall design and conduct of Research.
+The PI is accountable to the University, and to external sponsors, if any, for the proper programmatic, scientific, and technical conduct of the Research, and financial and day-to-day management of the Research.
+For sponsored projects, this role is formally defined by Policy 1310 Principal Investigator Eligibility Requirements on Sponsored Projects to be the individual designated by the University and approved by the sponsor to direct a project funded by the external sponsor.
+For Research conducted by students, trainees, or post-docs, this role of Principal Investigator is generally vested in the faculty advisor.

-• The PI is ultimately responsible for the data used and generated in the project, and is responsible for managing research data and materials in accordance with the principles and requirements outlined in this policy.
-The PI may choose to delegate the management responsibility of the data and materials to a co-investigator of the project.
+• The PI is ultimately responsible for the Research Data used and generated in the project and is responsible for managing Research Data and materials in accordance with the principles and requirements outlined in this policy.
+The PI may choose to delegate the management responsibility of the Research Data and materials to a Co-Investigator of the project.

-• Where research is conducted in collaboration with external research partners, responsibility for the management of data and materials for the project is still held by a Yale University PI, co-investigator, or delegate.
+• Where Research is conducted in collaboration with external Research partners, responsibility for the management of Research Data and materials on behalf of Yale for the project must still be held by a Yale University PI, Co-Investigator, or delegate.

-• The PI is responsible for ensuring continuity of the data and materials management and, should the PI leave the university or end association with the project, is responsible for making appropriate arrangements for the data and materials at the end of the project.
+• The PI is responsible for ensuring continuity of the Research Data and materials management and, should the PI leave the University or end association with the Research, is responsible for making appropriate arrangements for the Research Data and materials in accordance with this policy.

 Research

-A systematic study intended to increase knowledge or understanding of the subject studied; a systematic study specifically directed toward applying new knowledge to meet a recognized need; or a systematic application of knowledge to the production of useful materials, devices, and systems or methods.
+A systematic investigation, including development, testing, and evaluation, designed to develop or contribute to generalizable knowledge; or a systematic application of knowledge to the production of useful materials, devices, and systems or methods.

 Research Data

-The recorded factual information associated with the research, including, but not limited to, all records necessary for the reconstruction and evaluation of the results of research, regardless of the form or medium on which the material is recorded (such as lab notebooks, photos, digital images, data files, data processing or computer programs (software), statistical records, etc.).
+The recorded factual information associated with the Research, including, but not limited to, all records necessary for the reconstruction and evaluation of the results of Research, regardless of the form or medium on which the material is recorded (such as lab notebooks, photos, digital images, Research Data files, Research Data processing or computer programs (software), statistical records, etc.).

 Research Materials